The Gardener, Glasgow

 OUT & ABOUT

 The majority of gay venues are on and around Virginia Street in the pretty Merchant City district.
-With an alternative ambience and crowd, Speakeasy hosts quirky events including games and sing-a-longs with Bella and The Bear every Friday, and trash pop night Scruffy Saturdays.
-The Riding Room Liquor & Cabaret entertains gay trendsetters with burlesque, magic and live sets, while Scotland’s oldest gay bar The Waterloo is traditional and unpretentious.
+With an alternative ambience and crowd, Speakeasy hosts quirky events including games and sing-a-longs with Bella and The Bear every Friday, in addition to trash pop night 'Sissy Saturdays'.
+The Riding Room entertains gay trendsetters with burlesque, magic and live sets, while Scotland’s oldest gay bar The Waterloo Bar is traditional and unpretentious.
 Attracting a mixed, lesbian and gay crowd, Katie’s Bar is a popular venue with DJs, drag and open mic nights.

 Radisson Blu Hotel Glasgow

-Just a short walk from the gay scene, 5-star Radisson Blu Hotel Glasgow is cool and contemporary.
-It is home to modern eatery Collage, with works by famous British pop artist Sir Peter Blake on the walls, and staff uniforms by Glasgow-based fashion designer Rebecca Torres.
-Other facilities include 2 stylish bars, a 15-metre swimming pool, sauna and gym, and 250 rooms and suites in a choice of design styles: City Club, Gallery and Modern – the latter inspired by Glasgow’s club scene.
+Just a short walk from the gay scene, four-star Radisson Blu Hotel Glasgow is cool and contemporary.
+It is home to modern eatery Collage, which offers traditional British dishes in addition to chef's specials.
+Other facilities include a stylish bar, a 15-metre swimming pool, sauna and gym, and 247 rooms and suites in a choice of design styles.

-15Glasgow is a gay-friendly B&B in a restful residential neighbourhood.
-This Victorian townhouse has 5 large guest suites with an abundance of architectural features, including intricate cornicing and original shutters, complemented by elegant modern furniture.
+15Glasgow is a five-star gay-friendly 'sleep boutique' B&B in a restful residential neighbourhood.
+This Victorian townhouse has five large guest suites with an abundance of architectural features, including intricate cornicing and original shutters, complemented by elegant modern furniture.
 With no dedicated dining area, breakfast is served to your room – the full Scottish option includes the finest Ayrshire bacon and Stornoway black pudding.

-A celebration of all things LGBTQI, Pride Glasgow is a two day spectacle held every August.
+A celebration of all things LGBTQ+, Pride Glasgow is a two day spectacle held every summer.
 A colourful rainbow parade runs through the city while Glasgow Green plays host to a music stage, bars and more.
 Expect a carnival atmosphere and lots of sexy kilt-clad Scotsmen.

-Glasgow is in Scotland, 4hr 30min north of London by train.
-It’s also served by flights into Glasgow Airport, Scotland’s principal long-haul gateway with direct flights from the United States, Canada and the Middle East; and Glasgow Prestwick Airport.
+Glasgow is in Scotland, four-and-a-half hours north of London by train.
+It’s also served by flights into Glasgow Airport, Scotland’s principal long-haul gateway with direct flights from the United States, Canada and the Middle East, and Glasgow Prestwick Airport.
 Flights from major European cities operate to both airports.